Quezon City: Sports

 Sports in Quezon City have a long and distinguished history.
 Quezon City is the home to notable sporting and recreational venues such as the Amoranto Sports Complex, Quezon City Sports Club and the Smart Araneta Coliseum.
 The prominent boxing fight between Muhammad Ali and Joe Frazier, which was known as Thrilla in Manila" was held at the Araneta Coliseum.
 It was renamed as the "Philippine Coliseum" for the event and the match was watched by over 1 billion viewers worldwide.
+The city is also home to venues used during the 1981, 1991, 2005, and 2019 editions of the Southeast Asian Games.

+The Araneta Coliseum has hosted numerous sporting events, including the 1978 and 2023 editions of the FIBA Basketball World Cup, as well as multiple games in the Philippine Basketball Association.

-The city's, and in general the country's main sport is basketball, and most barangays have a basketball court or at least a makeshift basketball court, with court markings drawn on the streets.
-Larger barangays have covered courts where inter-barangay leagues are held every summer (April to May).
+Basketball is very prominent in the country.
+The city is home to the Quezon City Toda Aksyon, a men's professional basketball team that joined the Maharlika Pilipinas Basketball League in 2018.
+Most barangays around the city have a basketball court (or at least a makeshift basketball court), with court markings drawn on the streets.
+Larger barangays have covered courts where inter-barangay leagues are held every summer.

-Quezon City is notable for its golf courses, such as the Veterans Memorial Golf Club and Camp Aguinaldo Golf Club, which operates on golf-courses owned by the national government.
-The Capitol Hills Golf & Country Club in Matandang Balara is a privately owned exclusive 18 hole golf course situated at the hills overlooking Marikina Valley.
+Quezon City is also notable for its golf courses, such as the Veterans Memorial Golf Club and Camp Aguinaldo Golf Club, which operates on golf-courses owned by the national government.
+The Capitol Hills Golf & Country Club in Matandang Balara is a privately owned exclusive 18-hole golf course situated at the hills overlooking Marikina Valley.
 In the early days after the creation of the city, Greenhills was considered as part of it along with Wack Wack Golf and Country Club, but the golf course was reverted to Mandaluyong.

-The city is the home of the Philippine Basketball Association.

-The Quezon City Capitals, the city's professional men's basketball team, plays at the Maharlika Pilipinas Basketball League.

-The Araneta Coliseum hosted the final of the 1978 FIBA World Championship (now the FIBA Basketball World Cup).
-It will be once again be one of the venues for the 2023 FIBA Basketball World Cup.